tiram-isu/3DCV-workshop3/test.md

     </tr>
 </table>

-These images were captured using Polycam, which does not allow for camera control, which is why the images are slightly overexposed.\
+48 images were captured using Polycam, which does not allow for camera control, which is why the images are slightly overexposed.\
 Despite these issues, the reconstruction using Polycam was surprisingly good, as seen in the images below.
 The mesh is not perfect, but the dice are clearly recognizable and the numbers on them are visible.
-The changing lighting conditions lead to the mesh having multiple colors, which is not realistic, but looks interesting and might be useful for some applications.
+The changing lighting conditions lead to the mesh having multiple colors, which is not realistic, but looks interesting and might be useful for some creative applications.

+Frames rendered from the Polycam reconstruction:
 <table>
     <tr>
         <td><img src="./dice/renders/v1/top.png"></td>